jessb-epicodus/currency-exchanger/README.md

 ## Description

-DESCRIBE
+This is a currency exchange application.
+A user can enter an amount (in U.S. dollars) and then choose which currency it should be converted to.
+The user will then see the total amount they entered in converted currency.
+The conversion will be made by making an API call.

 ## Setup/Installation Requirements

 * API key is required for this application.
-To obtain an API key required, go to https://www.exchangerate-api.com/ and followead the instructions for acquiring an API Key
+To obtain a FREE API key required, go to https://www.exchangerate-api.com/ and followead the instructions for acquiring an API Key
 * In your terminal, Clone this repository to your desktop (or other desired location) by entering: _"git clone https://github.com/jessb-epicodus/currency-exchanger.git"_
 * Navigate to the top level directory with: _cd currency-exchanger_
 * Open the downloaded directory in a text editor of your choice (ex VSCode)